 \section{Numerical Experiments}

 In this section, we show both upper bound comparisons and actual reconstruction error comparisons.
 The upper bound comparison only tells us that the performance guarantees of reg-mod-BPDN are better than those for the other methods.
 To actually demonstrate that reg-mod-BPDN outperforms the others, we need to compare the actual reconstruction errors.
-Based on useful comments by anonymous reviewers, we have reorganized this section.
-After giving the simulation model, we first show the reconstruction error comparisons for recovering simulated sparse signals from random Gaussian measurements.
-Next, we show comparisons for recursive dynamic MRI reconstruction of a larynx image sequence.
+This section is organized as follows.
+After giving the simulation model in Sec V-A, we show the reconstruction error comparisons for recovering simulated sparse signals from random Gaussian measurements in Sec V-B. In Sec V-C, we show comparisons for recursive dynamic MRI reconstruction of a larynx image sequence.
 In this comparison, we also show the usefulness of the Theorem 3 in helping us select a good value of $\gamma$.
 In the last three subsections, we show numerical comparisons of the results of the various theorems.
 The upper bound comparisons of Theorem 3 and the comparison of the corresponding reconstruction errors suggests that the bounds for reg-mod-BPDN and BPDN are tight under the scenarios evaluated.
 Hence, they can be used as a proxy to decide which algorithm to use when.
 We show this for both random Gaussian and partial Fourier measurements.